pauldmccarthy/win-pytreat/README.md

 Updates to the master branch should occur via merge requests.
-You can choose to either work on a branch within this repository, on a fork of this repository.
+You can choose to either work on a branch within this repository, or on a fork of this repository.

 ### Using a branch within this repository